A few a times a year, the stars will align in Nazaré, off the coast of Portugal.

 Here’s where it gets exciting.

 As a company, we’re eating our own cooking.
-We’re a fully-remote, asynchronous company with a 30 hour work week.
+We’re a fully-remote, asynchronous company with a 30 hour work week, mostly run in Notion.
 (In fact, none of us have ever met in person.)

 If we can teach professionals and other companies how to design intentional lives – well damn, we’d better lead by example